joetjo/OLA/res/ReadMe.md

 Other folder:
 - doc : my own report as an example
-- test : fake games to test
+- test : fake games hierarchy for testing

 ## Interesting external Sources :